Rjian42195/Rjian42195/README.md

 - 👋 Hi, I’m @Rjian42195
 - 👀 I’m interested in Maps f.e. with qgis
 - 🌱 I’m currently learning python!
-- 📫 How to reach me ... here of course!
+- 📫 How to reach me ... ninos_comeback@web.de

 <!---
 Rjian42195/Rjian42195 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.